 The quality of the accommodation varies from cheap dorm beds to more comfortable bungalows with air-conditioning, large beds, and en-suite bathrooms.
 Pricing varies accordingly, from $10 / night to $70.Explore Koh Rong Hotels

-(For more in-depth information, please read: Best Attractions & Activities on Koh Rong)
+For more in-depth information, please read: Best Attractions & Activities on Koh Rong.
+P.S.
+You can book some of these activities online now and save up to 15%:

 Koh Rong is home to some of the most exquisite marine life, so Snorkelling and Scuba Diving is a very popular activity (please speak to the Koh Rong Dive Center on Koh Touch or Reef Dive Resort on Long Set Beach).